 - 9.10.1 An Appeals Panel, whose membership will be taken largely from the membership of the Licencing and Regulatory Committee will deal mainly with appeals by individuals against housing allocation decisions and employee related appeals, but it may also be used to hear appeals in relation to certain other Council services. - 9.10.2 Appeals will normally be heard by a committee of three (3) Members, and must always include the Lead Member for Governance, Finance and Corporate Services with the remaining members of the Appeals Panel to be chosen from the membership of the Licencing and Regulatory Committee.
 Where circumstances, or the law, requires, larger Panels may hear appeals.
 The committee for each appeal will be chaired by the Lead Member for Governance, Finance and Corporate Services and will consist of either the Chair or Vice Chair of the Licencing and Regulatory Committee and at least one other Member of the Licencing and Regulatory Committee chosen by the Corporate Lead, Legal and Governance. - 9.10.3 If neither the Lead Member for Governance, Finance and Corporate Services, the Chair nor the Vice Chair of the Licencing and Regulatory Committee are able to sit on a particular Panel, the Corporate Lead, Legal and Governance shall choose alternative Members from the Licencing and Regulatory Committee, in consultation with the Leader of the Council, where appropriate.
-Any Members of the Licencing and Regulatory Committee who are also members of the Human Resources Committee may not sit on an Appeals Panel dealing with an employment related appeal.
-Any Members of the Licencing and Regulatory Committee also appointed to South Tyneside Homes Board may not sit on an Appeals Panel dealing with a housing allocation related appeal.
+Any Members of the Licencing and Regulatory Committee who are also members of the People and OD Committee may not sit on an Appeals Panel dealing with an employment related appeal.